-On a visit to Masdar City in Abu Dhabi in 2016, then US Vice President Joe Biden discussed renewable energy solutions with the UAE's current Special Envoy for Climate HE Dr. Sultan Al Jaber.
+On a visit to Masdar City in Abu Dhabi in 2016, then US Vice President Joe Biden discussed renewable energy solutions with the COP28 President-Designate HE Dr. Sultan Al Jaber.

 Underscoring its commitment to global cooperation on climate, the UAE will welcome the United States and the international community in 2023 as the host of the 28th United Nations Climate Change Conference (COP28), which will focus on practical and positive solutions that drive progress on climate and the energy transition.